Baja SAE: eBAJA

 eBAJA is an electric engine driven BAJA event organised by SAEINDIA.
-This was a new initiative introduced in 2014 on the counsel of former President of India, APJ Abdul Kalam, in order to promote greener mobility.
+This was a new initiative introduced in 2014 on the counsel of former president of India, APJ Abdul Kalam, in order to promote greener mobility.
 All entries in this category run on rechargeable lithium ion batteries.
-Teams of students need to design and build electric powered ATV that has traction motor of 48V with fully automatic transmission having 10.83 Gear Ratios and 110 Ah battery pack.
+Teams of students need to design and build electric powered ATV that has traction motor of 48 V with fully automatic transmission having 10.83 gear ratios and 110 Ah battery pack.